epoch8/vedana.tech/src/content/docs/04-self-host/03-evaluation.md

 ### What Is a Golden Dataset?

 A golden dataset is a curated set of question-and-answer pairs that represents the queries your system should be able to answer correctly.
 It serves as the ground truth for evaluating retrieval quality — the benchmark against which Vedana's responses are measured.
-You can use the golden dataset we prepared at: [LINK]
+You can use the golden dataset we prepared at: [Grist](https://vedana-limit.getgrist.com/dqK3DygTqK8x/Golden-Dataset)

 Or you can prepare a golden dataset of your own.